A Patient’s Guide to Quadriceps Tendonitis of the Knee

 Diagnosis begins with a complete history of your knee problem followed by an examination of the knee, including the patella.
 There is usually tenderness with palpation of the inflamed tissues at the insertion of the tendon into the bone.
 The knee will be assessed for range of motion, strength, flexibility and joint stability.

-The physician will look for intrinsic and extrinsic factors affecting the knee (especially sudden changes in training habits).
+Dr. Kiritsis will look for intrinsic and extrinsic factors affecting the knee (especially sudden changes in training habits).
 Potential problems with lower extremity alignment are identified.
-The doctor will also check to see if the quadriceps tendon is partially torn or ruptured.
+Dr. Kiritsis will also check to see if the quadriceps tendon is partially torn or ruptured.
 Weakness of the extensor mechanism is a sign of such an injury.

-X-rays may be ordered on the initial visit to your doctor.
+X-rays will be ordered on the initial visit.
 An X-ray can show fractures or the presence of calcium deposits in the quadriceps muscle but X-rays do not show soft tissue injuries.
 In these cases, other tests, such as ultrasonography or magnetic resonance imaging (MRI), may be suggested.
 Ultrasound uses sound waves to detect tendon tears.
 MRIs use magnetic waves rather than X-rays to show the soft tissues of the body.
 This machine creates pictures that look like slices of the knee.
 Usually, this test is done to look for injuries, such as tears in the quadriceps.
 This test does not require any needles or special dye and is painless.

 What treatment options are available?

 The initial treatment for acute quadriceps tendonitis begins by decreasing the inflammation in the knee.
-Your physician may suggest relative rest and anti-inflammatory medications, such as aspirin or ibuprofen, especially when the problem is coming from overuse.
-Acetaminophen (Tylenol™) may be used for pain control if you can't take anti-inflammatory medications for any reason.
+Dr. Kiritsis may suggest relative rest and anti-inflammatory medications, such as ibuprofen, especially when the problem is coming from overuse.
+Acetaminophen (Tylenol) may be used for pain control if you can’t take anti-inflammatory medications for any reason.